itsadithyav/Apartment-Management-System/README.md

 # Apartment Management System

-## Deprecated

-**Note:** This project has been deprecated and is no longer maintained.

-Thank you for your understanding.

----
-### Archive
-For historical reference, the source code and documentation will remain accessible in this repository, but no further updates or support will be provided.

-### Contact
-If you have any questions, please contact [adith348@gmail.com] [swamyvijayeendra@gmail.com].

----
-**Deprecation Date:** May, 21, 2024

----

 Welcome to the Apartment Management System repository!
 This project is a front-end application that manages apartment listings, tenant information, and maintenance requests.
 The project is built with HTML, CSS, JavaScript, and Bootstrap, with Google Sheets API serving as the backend.

 ## Table of Contents